FREQUENTLY ASKED QUESTIONS

 The top skaters in the world will qualify throughout the 2019-2020 figure skating season competitions.
 The full list of qualified skaters will be confirmed in March 2020.
 Competitors are subject to change up to and including the week of the event.

-All-event tickets packages will go on sale on May 31st, 2019 at 10am (ET).
+All-Event tickets are no longer available for sale.
+Day tickets will be available from September 25, 2019 at 10 am ET.
 Tickets will be available at www.montreal2020.com and through the Bell Centre box office.

 - Online: montreal2020.com